Graduate Admissions Process - New Applicants

 Nonmatriculated (Nondegree) Students

 The Bloustein School welcomes students to take classes on a nondegree basis, providing there is space available.
 Applicants should choose nondegree study on their application from the Office of Graduate and Professional Admissions.
 Applicants who are accepted as nondegree students are permitted to register for an unlimited number of courses with the approval of the appropriate department chairperson.
 Such courses carry full credit at the university; however, a maximum of 12 credits will be accepted by the school toward a degree should the student later be admitted to a degree program.
-Nondegree students who wish to enter a degree program in the Bloustein School must file a separate application and fee for admission with the Office of Graduate and Professional Admissions.
+Nondegree students who wish to enter a degree program in the Bloustein School must file an application and fee for admission with the Office of Graduate and Professional Admissions online.
 Admission to nondegree status neither predisposes nor guarantees later admission to a degree program.

 Notification of Decisions